mtrdesign/krait/krait-ui/README.md

 # Krait UI Library

-Krait UI Library is VueJS-based project for handling the Krait DataTable components front-end functionality.
+Krait UI Library is a VueJS-based project for handling the Krait DataTable components front-end functionality.

 <details>